 There is no single formula for successful social content

 “We go to brands – mainly countries and governments – and say to them: ‘How are you positioning yourself for the next generation of travellers?’”
-To tourism authorities, Jauncey says, “we’re really pushing is this idea of modern-day nation-branding.”
+To tourism authorities, Jauncey says, “what we’re really pushing is this idea of modern-day nation-branding.”

 Although the main Beautiful Destinations feed has a distinctive signature – defined by vivid colours and positive messaging – Jauncey says there is no single formula for successful social content.
 Just as the material has to be made to fit the medium and the device that’s used to consume it, the stories that brands tell and the style they adopt has to be right for the target audience.